M1-CHPS/glhpc/docs/lecture5.md

 ## Training

-- Training: adjust weights $W$ and biases $b$ to minimize a loss function $L$ over a training datase
+- Training: adjust weights $W$ and biases $b$ to minimize a loss function $L$ over a training dataset
 - Use **backpropagation** to compute gradients on each layer (chain rule)

 - Example with one neuron and MSE loss: